 Sound bar vs. 3.1 home theater

-Why I traded in my old sound bar for a component system
+Why I traded in my old sound bar for a receiver and speakers

 If you’re browsing our web site, chances are you appreciate great audio.
 But that doesn’t mean you have the desire (or the living room real estate) for a big home theater system.